mailpile/Mailpile/README.md

    * Brennan Novak (<https://brennannovak.com/>)
    * Halldór Rúnarsson (<https://github.com/halldor>)

-This program is free software: you can redistribute it and/or modify it under the terms of the  GNU  Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of either the GNU Affero General Public License as published by the Free Software Foundation or the Apache License 2.0 as published by the Apache Software Foundation.
+See the file COPYING.md for details.